The Shocking Dangers of Our Everyday Listening Habits

 The high-pitched sound that I am hearing is known as tinnitus.
-My symptoms are a result of over-exposure to noise and there is no cure for it.
-It’s something that robs you of your silence forever.
+My symptoms are a result of over-exposure to noise and there is no known cure for my particular case.
+I was experiencing tinnitus on-and-off from concerts and rehearsals, but at one particular point in my mid twenties it became permanent.

 Studies are indicating that international levels of hearing loss and tinnitus are rapidly on the rise.
 Most people are completely oblivious to the dangers of their everyday listening habits until it’s too late.